Images Depict Mature Plants

 Prunus laurocerasus 'Otto Luyken'

-A dwarf English laurel.
-Otto Luyken is a lush, compact, evergreen shrub that offers year-round interest with glossy dark green leaves and fragrant, white flowers, followed by small black ornamental berries.
+Otto Luyken is a dwarf English laurel.
+It is a lush, compact, evergreen shrub that offers year-round interest with glossy dark green leaves.
+Its fragrant white flowers are followed by small black ornamental berries.

 |Espoma Plant-Tone Fertilizers||$16.95|

 California Residents: This product can not be shipped to California at this time.
 Browse products that can be shipped to California here.

 Otto Luyken Cherry Laurel Shrubs for Sale Online

 Otto Luyken Cherry Laurel is a selection that grows shorter than other cherry laurels and features spikes of creamy white flowers that rise above the foliage in spring and give way to shiny black fruit which birds adore.

 |Mature Height:||4 to 6 feet if left unpruned|